Skip to main content

 Check the official instructions to see which form or process applies to your type of update.
 Review the official I-730 instructions for complete guidance specific to your immigration case and circumstances.

-Form I-730 is designed specifically for petitioning spouses and unmarried children who are under 21 years of age.
+Form I-730 is specifically intended for spouses and unmarried children who are under 21 years of age.

-What should I do if my relative's contact information changes after filing Form I-730?
+What should I do if my relative's address changes after filing Form I-730?

-You should promptly update USCIS with the new contact information to ensure all communications are received.
+You should update the address information with USCIS to ensure all correspondence is received.
 The specific timing depends on your case type and circumstances.
 Generally, forms should be filed according to the sequence outlined in the official instructions for your immigration category.

 How do I choose the correct eligibility category code on I-730?

-The eligibility category code you select establishes the basis for filing Form I-730.
-For comprehensive information, please consult the official instructions.
+The eligibility category code you select dictates the basis for filing Form I-730.
+For the most up-to-date requirements, please consult the official I-730 instructions.

 What supporting documents do I need for I-730?